 To achieve our vision, we have implemented a strategy with four core components: specialization, globalization, operational excellence and commercial excellence.
 Specialization differentiates us through products, services, technology and solutions that add value.
 Globalization allows us to service our customers with consistency wherever their operations might be around the world.
-Operational excellence empowers us to respond to the voice of the customer while focusing on continuous improvement.
-Commercial excellence enables us to deliver value to customers by supporting their growth and profitability with superior customer service.
+Operational Excellence empowers us to respond to the voice of the customer while focusing on continuous improvement.
+Commercial Excellence enables us to deliver value to customers by supporting their growth and profitability with superior customer service.

 As Avient has evolved into a specialty materials company, we've continued to refine and increase our commitment to sustainability.
 Like all that we do, we start by putting our customers first, then look inward to make a difference.
 Our guiding principle of sustainability is to enable our customers' innovation and sustainability goals through products and services.
 Our four cornerstones of People, Products, Planet and Performance guide our investments and actions, and we are making significant contributions in each.
-Examples of how our material science is enabling sustainability for our customers include developing unique technologies that improve the recyclability of products and allow recycled content to be incorporated, thus advancing a more circular economy; light-weighting solutions that replace heavier traditional materials like metal, glass and wood, which can improve fuel efficiency in all modes of transportation and reduce carbon footprint; and sustainable infrastructure solutions that increase energy efficiency, renewable energy, natural resource conservation and fiber optic / 5G network accessibility.
+Examples of how our materials science is enabling sustainability for our customers include developing unique technologies that improve the recyclability of products and allow recycled content to be incorporated in products, thus advancing a more circular economy; light-weighting solutions that replace heavier traditional materials like metal, glass and wood, which can improve fuel efficiency in all modes of transportation and reduce carbon footprint; and sustainable infrastructure solutions that increase energy efficiency, renewable energy, natural resource conservation and fiber optic / 5G network accessibility.

 In addition, we continue to engage and invest in the Alliance to End Plastic Waste (AEPW).
-Avient joined the AEPW, as a founding member, along with 29 other member companies, in January 2019.
-The AEPW has thus far committed over \$1.5 billion to help end plastic waste in the environment through investment in infrastructure, innovation, education, and clean-up activities.
+Avient joined the AEPW as a founding member, along with 29 other member companies, in January 2019.
+As of December 31, 2023, the AEPW had committed over \$1.5 billion to help end plastic waste in the environment through investment in infrastructure, innovation, education, and clean-up activities.
 Our commitment to AEPW is yet another example of the importance we place on being a global leader in all aspects of how we define sustainability: People, Products, Planet and Performance.

-We maintain our focus on sales growth with expanding margins, with a goal of offsetting economic headwinds in certain end markets and geographies, raw material volatility and logistics cost inflation.
-We also focus on accelerating the launch of new products and collaborating with our customers to develop new and unique solutions for their benefit while focusing on our four cornerstones of sustainability named above to ensure the growth we achieve is sustainable for us and our customers.
+We have identified four key growth drivers to drive profitable, organic sales growth: sustainable solutions, composites, healthcare and emerging regions.
+We also focus on accelerating the launch of new products and collaborating with our customers to develop new and unique solutions for their benefit while focusing on our four cornerstones of sustainability to ensure the growth we achieve is sustainable for us and our customers.
 Capital expenditures will be focused primarily to support sales growth, investment in recent acquisitions, and other strategic investments.
 We also continue to consider acquisitions and other synergy opportunities that complement our core platforms.
-These actions will ensure that we continue to invest in our core capabilities and continue to support growth in key markets and product offerings.
+These actions will enable us to continue to invest in our core capabilities and continue to support growth in key markets and product offerings.